makkus/inaugurate/README.rst

 inaugurate
 ==========

 *inaugurate* is a generic bootstrap script that supports the (optional) direct execution of the application that is being bootstrapped.
-You can either use it from it's 'official' url:
+You can either use it from it's 'official' url with either a hosted or your own, local application description (as explained below):

 .. code-block:: console

    curl https://inaugurate.sh | bash -s -- <application> <args>

-or download it, optionally customize it (change defaults, add your own application), and host it yourself somewhere.
+or download it, optionally customize it (change defaults, add your own application to the script as a default), and host it yourself somewhere.

-*inaugurate* also comes with an '`official app store <https://github.com/inaugurate/store>`_', although that is, for now at least, mainly to demonstrate it's 'app-store' feature.
+*inaugurate* also comes with an '`official app store <https://github.com/inaugurate/store>`_', although that is, for now at least, mostly to demonstrate it's 'app-store' feature.
 That app-store, of course, can also be customized and self-hosted.

 For more details, check the relevant sections below: